 - Place in the oven and bake for 20 minutes.

 - Remove from oven and let cool completely before lifting the parchment paper out of the dish and cutting into squares.
 Enjoy!

 Click here to add this recipe to your client’s meal plan

 Pecan Pie Tarts

 This recipe also works as a clean twist on the classic and beloved pecan butter tart.
-These tarts are too pretty not to share at your next party especially since they're vegan and gluten-free, not to mention great for little hands.
+Your clients will wow their guests at their next party especially since they're vegan and gluten-free.
 All you need is a mini muffin pan.

 - Preheat the oven and make the crust and filling as directed in the original Pecan Pie Square recipe.